A Brief History

 As a state capital and something of the “Capital of the Rocky Mountains” (I just made up the title specifically for this article), Denver is truly a “Big League City” and one of the most important and interesting cities in the United States.
 I have had the pleasure of visiting the city several times and can vouch for its value as a place to visit or live.
 See you there!

-Questions for Students (and others): Have you ever been to Denver?
+Question for students (and subscribers): Have you ever been to Denver?
 If not, have you been anywhere else in Colorado?
 (If so for either, tell us how you liked the place.)
 Did you know Denver was once in Kansas Territory?
 Do you know anyone from Denver?
-Do you prefer Coors over Budweiser?
-(Please say yes!)
+Please let us know in the comments section below this article.

 Your readership is much appreciated!